 There are plenty of things that make the Churchill Gardens Estate in Westminster a bit special.
 In 2000 the Civic Trust voted it the outstanding building scheme of the last forty years.
 When it was built it was the largest urban area to be built to the plans of a single firm of architects.
 But let’s begin with its founding inspiration.

 Churchill Gardens – the Pimlico Housing Scheme as it was originally designated – was the only major project within the visionary Abercrombie Plan for the post-war reconstruction of London to be completed.
-Its scale – a 30 acre site, 1661 homes, 36 blocks, a population of some 5000 – and its design gives some indication of the ambition of post-war hopes.
+Its scale – a 30 acre site, 1661 homes, 36 blocks, a population of some 5000 – and its design give some indication of the ambition of post-war hopes.

 Charles Latham, then leader of the London County Council, acknowledged the Plan would ‘certainly cost a great deal’: (1)